-A lot of us are spending more time at home and in our gardens.
-Our homes have become the go-to destination for staycations and it is widely predicted that this trend will continue into 2021.
+A lot of us have been spending a lot more time at home and in our gardens.
+Our homes have become the go-to destination for staycations and it is widely predicted that this trend will continue into 2022 and beyond.
 As a result, there's an intense amount of interest in making our outdoor spaces the best they can be.

 (Design credit for lead photo: Creative Landscapes, Inc. Portland, Oregon)